 Six members from among developing States Parties, representing special interests.
 The special interests to be represented shall include those of States with large populations, States which are land-locked or geographically disadvantaged, island States, States which are major importers of the categories of minerals to be derived from the Area, States which are potential producers for such minerals and least developed States;

 Eighteen members elected according to the principle of ensuring an equitable geographical distribution of seats in the Council as a whole, provided that each geographical region shall have at least one member elected under this subparagraph.
-For this purpose, the geographical regions shall be Africa, Asia, Eastern Europe, Latin America and the Caribbean and Western Europe and Others.
+For this purpose, the geographical regions shall be Africa, Asia-Pacific, Eastern Europe, Latin America and the Caribbean and Western Europe and Others.

 As “the executive organ of the Authority”, the Council establishes specific policies in conformity with the Convention and the general policies set by the Assembly.
 It supervises and coordinates implementation of the elaborate regime established by the Convention to promote and regulate exploration for and exploitation of deep-sea minerals by States, corporations and other entities.
 Under this system, no such activity may legally take place until contracts have been signed between each interested entity and the Authority.
 The Council’s task is to draw up the terms of contracts, approve contract applications, oversee implementation of the contracts, and establish environmental and other standards.
 Its specific functions include the following: